Qualifying for an FHA Loan

 - Agency sponsored homeowner assistance programs

-FHA is very specific about the source of the gift funds so be sure and discuss the details with your mortgage professional.
+FHA is very specific about the source of the gift funds, so be sure to discuss how these can affect your chances of qualifying for an FHA loan with your mortgage professional.

 Lenders like to see stability in a borrower and FHA is no different.
 FHA requires a two-year work history, preferably with the same company or at the very least the same industry.

 Reserves are the savings you will be left with after your down payment and closing costs.
-One month’s reserve is equivalent to one month’s mortgage payment (principal, interest, taxes, insurance and mortgage insurance).
+One month’s reserve is equivalent to one month’s mortgage payment (principal, interest, taxes, insurance, flood insurance, HOA dues and mortgage insurance).

 Assume a $200,000 mortgage with a rate of 3.875% (4.275% APR).